Chymyst/chymyst-core/README.md

 Known limitations:

 - `JoinRun` is currently at most 20% slower than `ScalaJoin` on certain benchmarks that exercise a very large number of very short reactions.
-- Pattern-matching in join definitions is quite limited due to Scala's pattern matcher being too greedy (but this does not restrict the expressiveness of the language)
+- Pattern-matching in join definitions is limited due to Scala's pattern matcher being too greedy (but this does not restrict the expressiveness of the language)
 - No fairness with respect to the choice of molecules: if the same reaction could proceed with many input molecules, the input molecules are not chosen at random
 - No distributed execution (Jiansen's `Disjoin.scala` is still not ported to `JoinRun`)
-- No packaging as a library - so far the project is monolithic
+- No javadocs and no packaging as a library - so far the project is a monolithic prototype

 # Run unit tests